Azure/azure-sdk-for-python/sdk/identity/azure-identity/README.md

 ## Prerequisites
 - an [Azure subscription](https://azure.microsoft.com/free/)
 - Python 2.7 or 3.5.3+
-- an Azure Active Directory service principal.
-If you need to create one, you can use the Azure Portal, or [Azure CLI](#creating-a-service-principal-with-the-azure-cli)

 ## Install the package
 Install Azure Identity with pip: